 As tariffs rise on auto exports, the trickle-down effect of the potential lower demand is hitting Canada’s auto industry hard.
+But if you’re looking to buy Canadian stocks in this sector, you should tread cautiously.

 On Friday, China announced its intentions to levy tariffs on another $75 billion worth of goods from the United States.
 Along with that announcement, China also said it will resume duties on U.S. automobiles as of December 15th.
 Unfortunately, expect Canada’s auto part companies to get hit again.